How To Start An Art Business In 10 Simple Steps

 Think what you will, but business is about people.

-Launching a professional art website is a necessary step to making money as an artist.
-However, it’s not enough:
+Launching a professional art website is necessary to make money.
+However, it’s not enough.

 Establishing a connection with your most devoted visitors is the name of the business game.